 Marvel at the old and cherish the new

 Attractions lie right around the country.
 The ancient Roman city of Cologne boasts Romanesque churches and archaeological sites, Hamburg is a harbour city with a famous red-light district along the Reeperbahn, while picturesque Heidelberg is Germany's most romantic city, thanks in part to the impressive castle that lingers over the town.

-Germany is a leader in cutting-edge fashion, culture, music and art with a plethora of well-known tastemakers designers, artists, models and DJs hailing from here.
-Berlin is the place to go for cutting-edge art and culture and the best underground dance clubs.
-The ancient Roman city of Cologne boasts Romanesque churches and archaeological sites, while Hamburg is a harbour city with a famous red-light district along the Reeperbahn.
+Today Germany is also a leader in cutting-edge fashion, culture, music and art, with a plethora of well-known tastemaker designers, artists, models and DJs hailing from 'liebe Deutschland'.
+Berlin in particular is the place to go for avant-garde art and the best underground dance clubs, but Leipzig is not far away or far behind.

-The iconic German images of lederhosen, giant beer steins and pretzels can be found in Munich in the country's south, and the nearby Bavarian Alps are home to Germany's best skiing and snowboarding resorts.
+The iconic German images of lederhosen, giant beer steins and pretzels can be found in Munich, in the country's south, and the nearby Bavarian Alps are home to Germany's best skiing and snowboarding resorts.

 Centrally located in Europe, getting to Germany is almost as easy as ordering a plate of currywurst.
 Though not a major tourist destination, many international flights to Germany arrive in financial capital Frankfurt, home to a small collection of interesting museums and galleries including the Staedel Museum.